alexfernandez/alexfernandez.github.io/2022/understanding-limits.md

 Physicists like taking everything to the extreme, and it makes lots of sense because it's the way to check the limits of a law.
 But sometimes they forget that every law has limits.

-When physicists started looking for interesting solutions to the equations of general relativity they found that there was a point at which light could not escape any longer.
+When people started looking for interesting solutions to the equations of general relativity they found that there was a point at which light could not escape any longer.
 These weird solutions [broke space-time](https://en.wikipedia.org/wiki/Black_hole#General_relativity): the equations yielded a "singularity", a point where matter gathered with infinite slope.
-Any such predictions in any other theory would have probably been discarded, and in fact they were rejected for a long time.
+Any such predictions in any other theory would have probably been discarded;
+in general relativity they were just the start of a fruitful discussion.

 In 1969 Roger Penrose postulated that the universe didn't like showing a naked singularity, in what is now called